Male Asian Koels: Glossy blue-black plumage, crimson irises, long tail, pale green beak, and grey legs and feet.

 What should you do if you are affected by the Asian Koels?

-The AVA is working with NParks, NEA, and premise managements to prune trees, and remove crows’ nests and food sources to discourage Asian Koels from roosting in residential areas.
+NParks is working with NEA and premise managements to prune trees, and remove crows’ nests and food sources to discourage Asian Koels from roosting in residential areas.

-If you need any assistance, you can contact AVA at 1800-476-1600 or through its online feedback form at https://www.ifaq.gov.sg/ava/apps/feedback.aspx.
+If you need any assistance, you can contact us at 1800-476-1600 or through our online feedback form at https://www.avs.gov.sg/feedback.
 Alternately, you can approach your town council or condominium management for assistance.